Famous Waterfalls Around Kathmandu Valley:

 So, pack your bags, embrace the call of the wild, and embark on a journey to discover the hidden waterfalls around Kathmandu!

-Just in case, you want to level up the adventure, check some of the best day trips and hikes around Kathmandu.
+Just in case you want to level up the adventure, check out some of the best day trips and hikes around Kathmandu.

 Nepal is rich in water resources.
 It has some of the most beautiful waterfalls all around Nepal.